Toshiko Ueda: Return to manga and later life (1951–2008)

 By the early 1950s, an increasing proportion of manga artists were women, allowing Ueda to return to the career as a full-time profession.
-In 1951 she published the manga series Boku-chan (ぼくちゃん) in the magazine Shōjo Book, followed by Bonko-chan (ぼんこちゃん) in the magazine Ribon from 1955 to 1961; the popularity of the latter series was such that its heroine became the magazine's mascot for the duration of its serialization.
+In 1951 she published the manga series (ぼくちゃん, Boku-chan) in the magazine Shōjo Book, followed by (ぼんこちゃん, Bonko-chan) in the magazine Ribon from 1955 to 1961; the popularity of the latter series was such that its heroine became the magazine's mascot for the duration of its serialization.
 From 1957 to 1962, Ueda published the manga series Fuichin-san in the magazine Shojo Club, which would become her best-known work; the protagonist of the story was similarly the mascot of the magazine for the duration of its publication run.
 The success of Boku-chan and Fuichin-san allowed Ueda to contribute frequently to shōjo magazines and the general press, though she remained generally less successful than her colleague and shōjo pioneer Machiko Hasegawa.
-Beginning in 1973, Ueda began to focus solely on serializing the manga series Ako-Bāchan (あこバアチャン) in the magazine Ashita no Tomo, a lifestyle magazine for older women.
+Beginning in 1973, Ueda began to focus solely on serializing the manga series (あこバアチャン, Ako-Bāchan) in the magazine Ashita no Tomo, a lifestyle magazine for older women.

 On March 7, 2008, Ueda died from heart failure at her home in Tokyo at the age of 90.
 She was still actively serializing Ako-Bāchan at the time of her death.